gingerchew/Docs/en/extras/migx/migx.backend-usage.md

 Here is some more JSON for us to tackle!
 This JSON shows the caption of the image as well as a preview of it.
 Let's break it down.

-The first key, "header", refers to the header label that will be used to categorize the fourth key, "dataIndex".
-The dataIndex refers to the placeholder that we've specified above in the form tabs.
-The first entry here uses the dataIndex we specified above of "title".
-We also have two more keys: width and sortable.
-The width defines the relative width of the column, and sortable defines whether the grid is sortable by that column.
+The first key, `header`, refers to the header label that will be used to categorize the fourth key, `dataIndex`.
+The `dataIndex` refers to the placeholder that we've specified above in the form tabs.
+The first entry here uses the `dataIndex` we specified above of `title`.
+We also have two more keys: `width` and `sortable`.
+The `width` defines the relative width of the column, and `sortable` defines whether the grid is sortable by that column.

-The second entry has a fifth key: renderer.
+The second entry has a fifth key: `renderer`.
 This key allows us to render a view of the image here.

 We're now done specifying our first MIGX TV.
 Feels great, right?
 Make sure you click save.